MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Introduction

 Here, we propose a novel LLM-based multi-agent clinical diagnosis (MACD) framework, which enhances diagnosis accuracy via the systematic accumulation of reusable clinical experience.
 As illustrated in Fig.~\ref{fig:fig1}a, the core idea is to emulate the professional development of a physician by enabling the LLM to autonomously acquire, distill, and internalize clinical knowledge from real-world diagnostic cases over time.
 Within the framework, as shown in Fig.~\ref{fig:fig1}b, there is an ensemble of specialized agents performing distinct cognitive roles: a \textit{knowledge summarizer agent} identifies and extracts salient diagnostic insights from historical cases; a \textit{knowledge refiner agent} consolidates and integrates these insights into structured, evolving self-learned knowledge; and a \textit{diagnostician agent} leverages this curated Self-Learned Knowledge as a critical part of LLM prompt to inform and improve diagnostic reasoning based on LLM.
 This architecture not only mirrors the experiential learning trajectory of a medical expert but also establishes a scalable, self-improving paradigm for LLM-assisted diagnosis.
-That is, \textit{Self-Learned Knowledge} enables the diagnostician agent to focus on disease-specific features, bridging the gap between the model's intrinsic knowledge and actual clinical practice.

 Based on the above MACD framework, this study further develops an MACD-human collaboration workflow.
 As depicted in Fig.~\ref{fig:fig1}c, the workflow integrates diagnostician agents based on diverse LLMs.
 These diagnostician agents, all leveraging the core self-learning mechanism, engage in multiple rounds of consultation to exchange opinions and reach consensus before producing a final diagnosis.
-The system also includes an \textit{evaluator agent} responsible for verifying the consistency of the diagnosis.For a small fraction of cases where the diagnostician agents fail to reach agreement, the workflow introduces human physicians to enable human-LLM collaboration: the outputs of the diagnostician agents serve as decision support, while the final judgment is made by the human physician.
+The system also includes a \textit{judge agent} responsible for verifying the consistency of the diagnosis.
+For a small fraction of cases where the diagnostician agents fail to reach agreement, the workflow introduces human physicians to enable human-LLM collaboration: the outputs of the diagnostician agents serve as decision support, while the final judgment is made by the human physician.
 In performance evaluations, the collaborative framework significantly outperforms any single agent, validating its scalability and clinical potential.